 The Ministry of the Interior is responsible for the maintenance, development and coordination of the national preparedness of civilian crisis management in Finland.

-The Crisis Management Centre (CMS), a centre of excellence, based in Kuopio, which reports to the Ministry of the Interior, takes responsibility for the training of civilian experts and the recruitment of staff to operations.
+The Crisis Management Centre (CMS), a centre of excellence which reports to the Ministry of the Interior, takes responsibility for the training of civilian experts and the recruitment of staff to operations.

 Civilian crisis management operations are conducted in crisis areas and areas in which the most critical functions of society are in need on external support.
 The key priorities in civilian crisis management are the development of the police, the judiciary, the border guard, the customs, the prison system and other administration.